BPS Teachers’ Toolkit

 The second section, Teaching Resources, is probably the one most teachers will return to because it contains an interesting mix of resources, many of which are directly aimed at classroom teaching (Activities, Research methods, Contemporary research, Revision/study skills…).
 There are also sections on Careers, Open Evenings and Pedagogy (stuff on alternatives to conventional classroom teaching such as Flipped Learning and the like) and a link to the Psychology in the Classroom podcasts that are worth checking-out for stuff on teaching practice and study techniques.

-The site seems to be updated with new material on a reasonably-consistent basis – the latest updates include things like Assessment for Learning, Understanding ADHD and A Student’s
+The site seems to be updated with new material on a reasonably-consistent basis – the latest updates include things like Assessment for Learning, Understanding ADHD and A Student’s Guide to Personal Statements 2025.

 And while this stuff isn’t going to win any prizes for innovation or boundary-pushing (it’s basically being produced under the no-doubt watchful eyes of the BPS), Psychology students and teachers are pretty-much guaranteed to find something here of interest and use.